Laboratory-software-Innovation/CompeteRAG/README.md

 * .json description of a competition
 * .py model code (you may need to remove <"Code"> and <"/Code"> tags from top and bottom respectively).

+# P.S.

+The RAG does seem to do most of the tasks with only one attempt.
+However, the bigger problem is to ensure it does consistently and follow the correct TF Keras code.